HLS Analyzer Monitoring Overview

 A stream must be in outage condition for a minimum amount of time before an alert is generated.
 After the alert condition has been resolved, the clear condition must continue for a minimum amount of time before the clear condition is recognized by the system.
 This is shown in the next diagram:

-We recommend customers evaluate the alert sensitivity settings for both stream outages and SCTE-35 outages before determining a sensitivity level suitable for their system.
+The sensitivity setting only applies to media playlist outages.
+Alerts for SCTE-35 outages and master playlists utilize a binary condition: whether the asset is present or not.
+In case of SCTE-35, alerts are raised when cues are not observed for the API-specified duration.
+We recommend customers evaluate the alert sensitivity settings before determining a level suitable for their system.
 Alerts may be programmed to report the inconsistent delivery times, as well as when those conditions have been cleared.
 Alert email messages will generally have the following format:

 Subject: OUTAGE: HLSAnalyzer Outage Alert for 5fa1ab24559c